-Napster first came online in 1999 as a peer-to-peer service for sharing music online.
+Napster first came online in 1999 as a peer-to-peer (P2P) service for sharing music online.
 It exploded in popularity gaining 80 million users in just a few years.
-It was so popular, in fact, that the music industry acted to shut Napster down in 2001.
+It was so popular that the music industry acted to shut Napster down in 2001.

 The Digital Millennium Copyright Act

 In 1998, the United States passed an amendment to Title 17, the law that deals with copyright matters.
-The point of the Digital Millennium Copyright Act (DMCA) is to update copyright law to deal with digital technology.
+The point of the Digital Millennium Copyright Act (DMCA) was to update copyright law to deal with digital technology.

 When a copyright holder finds a video on YouTube, for example, that they believe violates their rights, they can request the service to take it down.
 When you go to load that page and see the notice that YouTube has removed the video for DMCA violations, this is usually what has happened.

 The NET Act

 The NET Act is short for the No Electronic Theft Act.
 This law was passed in 1997 and is an attempt to govern online piracy.
-Piracy is when copyrighted content is copied and distributed, whether for money or free.
+Piracy is when copyrighted content is copied and distributed, whether for money or for free.
 The NET Act aims at curbing piracy of music, video games, movies, and software.

-The Lesser and the Greater Category
+The lesser and the greater category

 The greater category includes profiting on copyrighted material of at least $2,500 and involves at least 10 copies of material within 180 days.
 Note that the lesser category does not require the violator to have made any profit from the material.

-NET Act Fines
+NET Act fines